Open-Source Visual Testing Stacks

 });

-Explicitly awaiting the idle or render state ensures that GPU compositing queues have flushed and that vector tile geometries have fully rasterized to the canvas.
+Explicitly awaiting the idle event ensures GPU compositing queues have flushed and vector tile geometries have fully rasterized to the canvas.
 Refer to the official MapLibre GL JS API documentation for precise lifecycle event sequencing.

 Cross-Browser Consistency & CI Environment Hardening

 Hardware acceleration introduces non-deterministic rendering artifacts across CI environments.
 Chromium’s Skia backend, Firefox’s WebRender, and WebKit’s CoreGraphics pipeline each apply different anti-aliasing and font hinting algorithms.
-To neutralize these variables, launch headless browsers with explicit GPU-disabling flags:
+Launch headless browsers with explicit GPU-disabling flags:

 # Chromium/Chrome